-confidential, and it should be specified how much longer the confidentiality should be put in place, but no longer than ninety (90) days, as stated in the Consortium Agreement.
-It should be noted that platforms like Zenodo and academic social networks like ResearchGate18 may support an itemised access control in such case, whereby data owners are able to grant and revoke access to restricted content for particular users.
+In general, publications will be made available for re-use immediately.
+In case the publication should be kept confidential for some period, this can be requested by the WP leader and will be discussed in the Project Management Team meeting.
+Clear reasons should be given why the publication will be kept confidential, and it should be specified how much longer the confidentiality should be put in place, but no longer than ninety (90) days, as stated in the Consortium Agreement.
+It should be noted that platforms like Zenodo and academic social networks like ResearchGate may support an itemised access control in such case, whereby data owners are able to grant and revoke access to restricted content for particular users.